 Say you set out to climb a mountain, and after an hour of hiking you step on a loose rock and slip.
 You stumble and fall and scratch your knee.
 For a moment you hold your knee, wipe off the blood and then you stand up.
 Now, upon standing up, do you say to yourself: "I failed!!
 I fell, and now I have to start all over again!"

 Of course you don't.
 Because even though you fell, you're still an hour into the ascent!
 You're not back at the beginning; you're not back to selecting the mountain or buying your gear, or driving to base camp.
 You're an hour into the ascent!
 And so you pick yourself up and continue climbing, knowing that all you lost was a few minutes and a little blood and sweat, and being a mountain climber you know it's totally natural to stumble here and there, and totally natural to lose a little blood and sweat along the way.

 The essential problem with the "I failed" approach is a psychological one, and all that is required to correct it, is a little tweaking of our perspective.
 When you feel the first stirrings of 'failure mentality' creeping into your thoughts, remind yourself of where you are, how far you've come.
-When you go a week of HCRV and then you have a cooked meal, remind yourself of the week of HCRV, put the cooked meal (the scratched knee) behind you and continue on, unabated!, all the more experienced at climbing!
+When you go a week of high carb and then you have some junk food, remind yourself of the week of high carb, put the junk food (the scratched knee) behind you and continue on, unabated!, all the more experienced at climbing!

-So this is my message to all of you who beat yourselves up, who falsely imagine that the cooked meal you had last night was akin to hitting the reset button, and the message is this:
+So this is my message to all of you who beat yourselves up, who falsely imagine that the junk you had last night was akin to hitting the reset button, and the message is this: